Project structure#

 • Contribute: Links to the PyAnsys developer’s guide for overall guidance and supplies project-specific contribution information

 Projects in the PyAnsys ecosystem take advantage of Sphinx, a tool for building documentation for Python-based projects.
-As shown in Fig. 8, Sphinx requires a doc directory with a specific structure:
+Sphinx requires a doc directory with a specific structure:

 Generic structure for the ``doc`` directory.